-

 Joe Deetz’s career on banjo spans over 40 years.
 A New England Bluegrass Boy with Joe Val, Joey has also worked with Frank Wakefield, John Herald, Back Eddy and many others.
 He has recorded with John Herald, Will Scarlet, the Beach Boys and Carol King.
 Joey was also featured on the Sesame Street recording of The Garbage Man Blues.
 His passion for bluegrass is evident in his tasteful, yet driving banjo and harmony singing.
 He lives in Mendon, MA with his wife.

 Alex MacLeod grew up in bluegrass.
 His father and mother, Sandy and Geri, exposed him to the music early on.
-While his dad Sandy played in the band, his mom clogged with the Ralph Case Cloggers in Maryland.
-With a classic leading voice and rock-solid rhythm guitar, Alex has served as front man for several bands in the region including Northern Lights, Southern Rhode, Back Eddy, and the Iron Skillet Band.
-A talented songwriter, Alex has penned Starry Southern Nights, the title track from their debut album, as well as Wanderlust, their most recent single and title of their new project.
-He lives in Charlestown, RI with his wife and four daughters, Raechel, Maicey, Grace, and Piper.
+While his dad Sandy played in the band, his mom clogged with the Ralph Case Cloggers in Maryland and Alex soaked it all in.
+A gifted songwriter, with a classic leading voice and rock-solid rhythm guitar, Alex has served as front man for several bands in the region including Northern Lights, Southern Rhode, Back Eddy, the Iron Skillet Band, and in 2024 filled in on guitar and vocals for Tony Trischka’s Earl Jam Tour.
+His original, Wanderlust, resulted in Alex being one of ten songwriters invited to perform as part of the IBMA Songwriter Showcase in 2024.
+Alex has also established himself as a sought-after emcee at some of the region’s biggest and best bluegrass festivals.
+He lives in Charlestown, RI with his wife and daughters.

-Billy “BT” Thibodeau boasts an undeniable bluegrass pedigree and he brings his high tenor and lead vocals, along with his fastidious mandolin and splendiferous guitar playing to Rock Hearts.
+Billy “BT” Thibodeau Billy “BT” Thibodeau boasts an undeniable bluegrass pedigree and he brings his high tenor and lead vocals, along with his fastidious mandolin playing and splendiferous guitar playing to Rock Hearts.
 A multi-instrumentalist, Billy has been picking and singing bluegrass for several decades.
 Cutting his teeth with his Dad, Sam Tidwell and Uncle Bob in the Kennebec Valley Boys, he would later lead his own band, The Bill Thibodeau Band.
-He has also played with the Descendants of Bluegrass, Bluegrass Supply Company, and Union River Band, just to name a few.
-A member of the IBMA Leadership class of 2017, Billy currently teaches music and works at Rick’s Music in Cumberland, RI.
-He lives in Cumberland, RI.
+He has also played with the Descendants of Bluegrass and Union River Band, just to name a couple.
+Billy currently teaches music and works at Rick’s Music in Cumberland, RI.
+He lives in Cumberland, RI with Deb, the love of his life. *IBMA Bluegrass Leadership Class of 2017 *Saga Musical Instruments Kentucky Mandolin Endorser *2024 Maine Country Music Hall of Fame Inductee

 Rick Brodsky is a multi-instrumentalist who has played within numerous musical genres over the past 35 years.
-Rick is a regular on the Connecticut/New York bluegrass scene and has played bass for numerous regional and national artists including Jonathan Edwards, Jeff Scroggins & Colorado, The Korey Brodsky Band, Stacy Phillips & His Bluegrass Characters, and Laura Orshaw & The New Velvet.
-You can hear Rick’s bass playing on several of Ben Freed’s highly acclaimed banjo albums and more recently on Korey Brodsky’s 2015 album.
+Rick is a regular on the Connecticut/New York bluegrass scene and has played bass for numerous regional and national artists including Jonathan Edwards, Jeff Scroggins & Colorado, The Korey Brodsky Band, Stacy Phillips & His Bluegrass Characters, and Tony Trischka.
+Rick is also an alum of the IBMA Leadership Bluegrass class of 2025.
+With a great appreciation for the history of bluegrass, Rick is an enthusiastic collector of old bluegrass vinyl records.
+On tour, you can often find Alex and Rick scouring through the record stores everywhere they go.
+You can hear Rick’s bass playing on several of Ben Freed’s highly acclaimed banjo albums and Korey Brodsky’s 2015 album, in addition to all of Rock Hearts' recordings.